 Keyboard shortcuts usually are not as intuitive as point-and-click mouse actions.
 However, they can be used by novice users in frequently used programs to get to locations much faster than using the mouse.

-A keyboard shortcut may also be referred to as an accelerator key, access key, hot key, shortcut, or shortcut key.
+A keyboard shortcut may also be called an accelerator key, access key, hot key, shortcut, or shortcut key.

 Why should I use and learn keyboard shortcuts?

-Below are a few of the reasons you should learn and memorize keyboard shortcuts.
+Below are some reasons you should learn and memorize keyboard shortcuts.

 - Makes the computer easier to use.